February 17, 2022

-The past year has held many challenges, with inventory planning and successful fulfillment being a top one for many businesses.
+Inventory planning and successful fulfillment can be a challenge for many businesses.
 With multiple factors out of your control, it is more important than ever to ensure resources are being optimized and planning can be done quickly and effectively, making changes as required – sometimes daily, if necessary.
 Having structured inventory planning processes built into your Epicor ERP software can help identify risks in current inventory scenarios and forecast future needs.

 In our current times, a stockout could have dire repercussions on the ability to hold on to customers and ensure future business.
 On the opposite side of the equation, holding on to too much inventory, particularly SKUs that are not moving, is just as damaging, reducing your cash flow and contributing to higher costs of inventory.
 The ability to pivot in the current climate can be crucial to ensuring ongoing success.
 Epicor has multiple programs and processes within its Supply Chain Management umbrella that will help an organization stay flexible and manage their inventory closely.
 At a base level, using the planning parameters on the part master is one of the first steps for setting up monitoring and controls.
 Keeping a close eye on the minimum, maximum and safety stock levels on each part and regularly analyzing this data can ensure that high running SKUs are kept in stock and less popular items are either not stocked or at a much lower level.
 The thought of keeping this amount of data up to date can appear daunting, however with the use of the Data Management Tool, mass sets of data can be exported to Excel, updated, and then mass imported back into the system, limiting the amount of data entry that may be required.